 a.
 Use a food thermometer.
 Over 80% of American’s don’t use a thermometer when cooking ground beef or hamburgers.
 Ahhhhh!!!
 They are cheap (food thermometers, not the Americans that don’t use them) and available at your local grocery store.
 When you use it, make sure you stick it in the center of your food (that’s where it will be the coldest).

 i.
-Anything made from ground beef, pork or poultry HAS to be temped before you remove it from the heat.
+Anything made from ground beef, ground pork or poultry HAS to be temped before you remove it from the heat.
 That includes meat loaf, hamburgers, and sausage patties.
 Ground beef and ground pork should be cooked to 160°F (71°C) and all poultry should be cooked to 165°F (77°C).
 Some people thing they can tell if meat is done by looking at the color.
 Wrong!
 Meat color and they way it reacts to heat is dependent on lots of things.
 Too many to trust color for determining if it’s ready to eat.

 ii.
 Whole muscle meats (steaks, roasts, and fish) have lower cooking temperature requirements because the bacteria are only on the outside of the food, while in ground meat, the bacteria could be all through it.